Teachers’ pension ill-health retirement

 If you’re unable to return to work due to your medical condition, you can apply for ill-health retirement under the Teachers’ Pension Scheme (TPS).
 This means you’ll be able to access your pension benefits before your Normal Pension Age (NPA), and without the usual reduction.

-To be eligible for ill-health retirement, certain criteria will need to be satisfied – as we’ll see below.
+To be eligible for ill-health retirement, certain criteria will need to be satisfied – as you will see below.

 Am I eligible for ill-health retirement benefits under the TPS?